Andreansx/Networking-lab/README.md

 By making my network L3-Only, I will be able to do everything a lot more elastically, and also utilize real load-balancing using ECMP for BGP.

-Creating a stable L3-Only network fabric also makes up a great environment for a very advanced datacenter technologies like VXLAN which is currently used routinely.
+Creating a stable L3-Only network fabric also makes up a great environment for a very advanced datacenter technologies like VXLAN which is currently used routinely in datacenters.

-I could create a VXLAN tunnel between VMs_NET in PVE reachable through a vSRX3 vRouter, and my laptop connected to the CRS326.
+I would create a VXLAN tunnel between VMs_NET, which would be behind a vMX router, and USERS_NET, which would be reachable through a vSRX3 NGFW.
-Then to make it even better and more advanced I could replace "flood-and-learn" with EVPN for BGP which is a really great technology currently used in datacenters.

-As of now, the VMs_NET and KUBERNETES_NET are directly connected to the CRS326.
-This keeps those two L2 domains that stretch beyond the PVE Server.

-I would move the link connecting the CRS326 to the PVE, to the Dell instead of the CRS326.

-The CRS326 will become a access switch with less to handle now.

-On the link between the PVE and the Dell, there will be tagged point-to-point links to the vSRX3 routers, all connected together by BGP.

-The VMs and other networks now won't be connected to the Dell.
-Those networks will be reachable only throught vSRX3 vRouters inside the PVE Server.

-The Dell will keep eBGP Sessions with the vSRX3 routers and route traffic not between those networks directly but it will route traffic between the vSRXs.

-This is my miniature version of distributed routing which is used in Azure, AWS etc.

-The eBGP sessions will be between appropriate SVIs on the Dell and the vSRXs.

-This is a lot more elastic approach and it also allows me to use the vSRXs as VTEPs for VXLAN tunnels.

-I will be able to enable EVPN for eBGP sessions and create VXLAN Tunnels with great efficency for example between VMS_NET or USERS_NET and my physical laptop connected to the Dell ToR.
+The vMX and vSRX would be the VTEPs for this tunnel and would maintain EVPN session and advertise `l2vpn` afi to the rest of the network.

+Basically, there will be absolutely no L2 domain stretching, no STP, no LAG etc.

+Typically there are VLANs connected to a switch and traffic is carried from a VLAN, to the L3 switch (or router, wherever the SVI/IRB is) and sent back to another VLAN.

+I will be leaving that behind and everything will be routable.
+For example:

+USERS_NET - reachable through AS65103, vSRX3 NGFW, `leaf-vsrx3-0`.
+VMS_NET - reachable through AS65102, vMX router, `leaf-vmx-0`.
+etc..

+This is just so much more elegant than messing with LACP and STP.
+That is just what is done in datacenters.

+I could then create a new network `VMS_NET_1` and connect it to a new vMX router.
+the new vMX router, `leaf-vmx-1` for example, would get assigned a ASN of 65104 and would be connected to the Dell EMC S4048-ON Spine switch.

+As you can see, this topology matches (in a miniature scale) the policy of a L3 Clos fabric in datacenters:
+No leaf is connected to another leaf.

+Then I could create an Anycast Gateway on the `leaf-vmx-0` and `leaf-vmx-1` on the side of their networks (`VMS_NET` & `VMS_NET_1`) on an IRB.
+After this I would create BGP EVPN sessions by making the vMX leafs advertise a new afi, which is `l2vpn`.

+This way, the VMs in `VMS_NET` and `VMS_NET_1` could talk to each other like they were in the same L2 domain, but of course they are not.

 The insanely powerful Trident 2 ASIC allows this Dell switch to perform VXLAN encapsulation, BGP EVPN etc. with incredible line-speed bandwidth.

+However, in the scenario depicted above, EVPN would not be enabled on the Dell S4048-ON.
+So I would simply add a new SVI which would be the Anycast gateway for a new network `USERS_NET_1` and I would simply enable EVPN on this Dell and also on the `leaf-vsrx3-0`.

+That is how I could access the USERS_NET, through a SFP RJ45 transceiver plugged into the Dell, like I would be in the same L2 domain.

-This is what I want to achieve for now.
+This is what I want to achieve for now but first just need to finish CCNA.

 ## Hardware